German steelmaker thyssenkrupp plans production cuts in Duisburg

 Around 27,000 people currently work for thyssenkrupp Steel, Germany's largest steelmaker and a division of industrial giant thyssenkrupp.
 About 13,000 of those workers are employed in Duisburg.

+Trade union leaders responded on Friday that they would only discuss production cuts at the Duisburg plant if thyssenkrupp ruled out mandatory redundancies well beyond March 2026, when a current job security agreement is set to expire.

-A labour agreement between tyssenkrupp Steel and trade unions currently rules out mandatory redundancies through March 2026.
-The company said it hopes to continue to avoid redundancies even as it implements the production cuts.
+The company said only that it hopes to continue to avoid redundancies even as it implements the production cuts.

+"We are demanding a future instead of redundancy," the head of the works council for the steel division, Tekin Nasikkol, said.
+"We won't budge on that, we're drawing red lines."

+Nasikkol said a general meeting has been called for April at the MSV Duisburg football stadium, which has a seating capacity of 31,500.

 Thyssenkrupp plans to reduce production capacity in Duisburg from the current 11.5 million tons per year to between 9 and 9.5 million tons per year, a reduction of about 17-22%.